rightoneducation/righton-app/play/README.md

 3. 'yarn lint'  - ESLints everything in \play
 4. 'yarn format' - applies prettier formatting to everything in \play

+### Styling:
+@mui v5 is used for most components, with styled-components as the underlying styling engine (instead of @emotion).
+Overrides are provided through styled().
+Passing props to styles is achieved either through sx.

 ### Linting/Formatting:
 ESLint and prettier are used to create a consistent codebase.
 We are extending airbnb for the linting rules and apply mostly default prettier rules.
 There are some exceptions though: